-Wash and chop mushrooms and kale.
+Wash and chop mushrooms, shallots and kale.
 Sauté in pan using oil or veggie broth until mushrooms have released some liquid.
 Set aside to cool.
 Once cool, put in a food processor with the thyme and pulse until chunky.
 Do not puree into a mush or paste.

 Next add mixture into a large bowl.
 Add the cooked rice to the bowl, along with the almond meal, flax seed and salt.
 You can also pulse the rice in the food processor before you add it to the bowl if you want it a little smoother.
 Mix everything well.
 Taste and add more salt if needed, but it shouldn’t need much if you cooked the rice with broth.